About SlicingDice Technology

 - API - Python-based API developed to handle all SlicingDice's orchestration upon request.

-- S1Search - The home-grown analytics database that stores and queries all the data.
+- ShannonDB - The home-grown analytics database that stores and queries all the data.

-- Apache Kafka - Message broker and buffer for all data received by the API.
+- Apache Kafka - Message broker and buffer for data received from API.

-- Apache Zookeeper - Distributed tool used for reliably managing shared configurations and storing their metadata.
+- Apache Zookeeper - Distributed tool used for managing shared configurations and storing their metadata.

-- MySQL - Relational database that we use to store basic customer information, database and columns created and user permissions and access groups.
+- MySQL - Relational database used to store some customer information, metadata and permissions.

-- Aerospike - Key-Value NoSQL database used to store API information that needs fast responses.
-Also used to cache all queries performed on SlicingDice and the results of queries created on our saved queries API endpoint.
+- Aerospike - Key-Value NoSQL database that stores API information that needs fast responses.
+Also used to cache queries performed and the results from saved queries.

-- Backblaze B2 - External storage provider that it's used to backup all SlicingDice data.
+- Backblaze B2 - External storage provider used for backup.

 Network and monitoring